UniversityOfHelsinkiCS/kurki/README.md

 dbServer=jdbc:oracle:thin:@kurki-db:1521:opetest2
 ```

-The command `./run.sh kurki` will start up database, kurki and loginas service.
+The command `./run.sh kurki up` will start up database, kurki and loginas service.
 The startup time for database is a long one, now is a good time to fetch a drink.

 After this is the seeding of database.